opensearch-project/documentation-website/_data-prepper/monitoring.md

 nav_order: 12
 ---

+# Monitoring

 Metrics in Data Prepper are instrumented using [Micrometer.io](https://micrometer.io/).
 There are two types of metrics: JVM and system metrics, and plugin metrics.
 Prometheus is used as the default metrics backend.

-# JVM and system metrics
+## JVM and system metrics

-JVM and system metrics are Data Prepper instance runtime metrics including metrics on classloaders, memory, garbage collection, threads, etc. See https://micrometer.io/docs/ref/jvm for details.
+JVM and system metrics are Data Prepper instance runtime metrics that include metrics on classloaders, memory, garbage collection, and threads.
+See [JVM and system metrics](https://micrometer.io/docs/ref/jvm) for details.

-## Naming
+### Naming

-JVM and system metrics in Data Prepper follow pre-defined names in Micrometer.io, such as `jvm_classes_loaded`, `jvm_memory_used`.
+JVM and system metrics in Data Prepper follow pre-defined names in Micrometer.io, such as `jvm_classes_loaded`, and `jvm_memory_used`.

-## Serving
+### Serving

 By default, metrics are served from the **/metrics/sys** endpoint on the Data Prepper server.
 The format is a text Prometheus scrape.
-This port can be used for any frontend which accepts Prometheus metrics, e.g. [Grafana](https://prometheus.io/docs/visualization/grafana/).
-The configuration can be updated to serve metrics to other registries like CloudWatch which does not require/host the endpoint, but publishes the metrics directly to CloudWatch.
+This port can be used for any frontend which accepts Prometheus metrics, such as [Grafana](https://prometheus.io/docs/visualization/grafana/).
+The configuration can be updated to serve metrics to other registries like CloudWatch which does not require or host the endpoint, but publishes the metrics directly to CloudWatch.

-# Plugin metrics
+## Plugin metrics

 Each plugin (if necessary, each class within a plugin) is responsible for posting relevant metrics.
 Besides custom metrics introduced by specific plugins, `data-prepper-api` already introduced the following common metrics for plugin types: